PicoCreator/smol-dev-js/spec/util/scanDirectory.js.md

 })();
 ```

+## Function: `scanDirectory(directory, pattern)`

+### Parameters

+- `directory` (string): The path to the directory to scan.
+- `pattern` (string): The glob pattern to match files against.

+### Returns

+- A Promise that resolves to an array of file paths that match the given pattern.

-### Notes
+### Description

-- This function uses the `glob` module under the hood to perform the file scanning and pattern matching.
+This function uses the `glob` module to scan the given directory and match files against the provided pattern.
+It returns a Promise that resolves to an array of file paths that match the pattern.
-- The function should be used for scanning files in the project, as it is already implemented and optimized for this purpose.